-- A) The Open Public Meetings of the Mayor and City Council may be adjourned by unanimous consent. - B) The Presiding Officer shall ask: "Is there any further business to come before the Council?"
-Being none, the Presiding Officer shall then formally adjourn the meeting by saying: "There being no further business to come before the Council, the meeting is adjourned," or "Hearing none, the meeting is adjourned."
+The Open Public Meetings of the Mayor and City Council may be adjourned by one of the following methods:

+- A) Unanimous consent unanimous consent. - B) The Presiding Officer shall ask: "Is there any further business to come before the Council?"
+Being none, the Presiding Officer shall then formally adjourn the meeting by saying: "There being no further business to come before the Council, the meeting is adjourned.". or "Hearing none, the meeting is adjourned."